 There’s been little talk of HARP 3 lately, but that doesn’t mean that program is stalled.

-The rumored program was born January 2012, conceptually introduced in the president's State of the Union address.
-Since that date, the notion that "every responsible homeowner" should be able to refinance to today's low rates has gained traction.
+The rumored HARP upgrade was conceptually introduced by the President; backing the idea that “every responsible homeowner” should be able to refinance to today's mortgage rates.

 In Brief : The HARP Refinance Program

 Home Affordable Refinance Program (HARP) is a government-backed refinance program.
 It was launched in 2009 as a means to stimulate the economy.
 At the time, mortgage rates were falling but few homeowners were able to refinance because they had lost too much equity in their respective homes.

 HARP waived certain loan-to-value requirements, and close to 1 million U.S. households took advantage.